Hary Tanoesoedibjo: Politics

-In August 2011, Tanoesoedibjo joined the Nasdem Party (Partai Nasional Demokrat), an Indonesian political party founded by Surya Paloh.
+In August 2011, Tanoesoedibjo joined the NasDem Party, which was founded by Surya Paloh.
 By late 2012, there were rumors of a leadership struggle between Tanoesoedibjo and Paloh.
 On 17 February 2013, Tanoesoedibjo quit the Nasdem Party due to his disappointment over Paloh's changes to the party's strategy.
 In mid-2013, Tanoesoedibjo joined the People's Conscience Party (Hati Nurani Rakyat, Hanura) led by former military commander Wiranto.
 Tanoesoedibjo said Hanura had a better vision and mission for Indonesia, whereas Nasdem had lost its idealism.
 On 2 July 2013, the Hanura Party named Wiranto and Tanoesoedibjo as its candidates for the presidency and vice presidency for Indonesia's 2014 presidential election.
 Hanura won only 2.86% of votes in Indonesia's 2014 general election, below the required threshold to field a presidential candidate.
 Hanura joined a coalition of parties backing Joko Widodo, who won the election.
 The decision to support Widodo prompted Tanoesoedibjo to quit from the party in May 2014, as he supported former general Prabowo Subianto for the presidency.

-In 2015, Tanoesoedibjo formed his own party called Partai Perindo (Indonesian Unity Party).
-As a business partner of US President Donald Trump, Tanoesoedibjo said he felt inspired by him and may try to run for president of Indonesia.
+In 2015, Tanoesoedibjo formed his own party called Partai Perindo.
+As a business partner of Donald Trump, Tanoesoedibjo said he felt inspired by Donald Trump, with whom he was a business partner, to run for president of Indonesia.

-Tanoesoedibjo and his wife attended the Inauguration of Donald Trump and met with members of the US president's family.
+Tanoesoedibjo and his wife attended the 2017 inauguration of Donald Trump and met with members of Trump's family.
 MNC's corporate secretary Arya Sinulingga earlier said that Tanoesoedibjo and his wife would have business meetings with Trump's two oldest sons.
 "He will meet his business partners ahead of the inauguration."

+In 2024, Tanoesoedibjo, along with his wife and five children, ran as candidates to the House of Representatives in various electoral districts under Perindo.
+As Perindo failed to pass the national parliamentary threshold of 4%, none of them was elected.
+Tanoesoedibjo himself won 11,623 votes at Banten's 3rd electoral district.

+In Monday, January 20, 2025, Hary attended the inauguration of Donald Trump as the 47th President of the United States in his second term after winning the 2024 election.
+Before attending the inauguration, Hary Tanoe and his family had met Trump.
+He shared the moment on his personal Instagram page, which featured a photo of Hary, Liliana, Warren, and Angela with Trump.
+Before the inauguration on January 20, 2025, Hary Tanoesoedibjo's family also appeared to have met Donald Trump in person during his visit to Trump's luxury home at the Mar-a-Lago Club, Florida, USA via his personal Instagram account last Thursday.

+Sports

+Tanoesoedibjo is also known for his involvement in Indonesian futsal.
+He is the chairman of the Indonesia Futsal Federation (FFI).
+He was first elected to the position in 2014.
+He was then reelected twice in 2018 and in 2022.
+He is currently on his third tenure and will serve as FFI's chairman until 2026.